You might write a literature review if you are working on:

 Review articles are a great place to start your literature review.

 Locate a thesis from your faculty and check out the literature review chapter.
 Access the guide below and follow the instructions to find UOW theses.

 Seminars: postgraduate research students are encouraged to attend Thesis Writing Seminars.
 Register for the HDR seminar series.

-Ask a librarian: all students needing assistance with searching for information for their literature review can request help from the Library – please Ask Us.
+Ask a librarian: all students needing assistance with searching for information for their literature review can request help from the Library – just Ask Us!

 Subject specialists: all academic staff needing assistance with searching for information for their literature review or identifying a journal to publish in should get in touch with their key faculty contact.